Kong/docs.konghq.com/app/docs/enterprise/0.31-x/getting-started/quickstart.md

 ## Next Steps

-Now that you have Kong EE running you can interact with the Admin API.
+Now that you have Kong EE running you can interact with the Admin API and GUI.

 To begin, go to [Adding your API &rsaquo;][adding-your-api]